thamonwan-s/glub-dd/README.md

-# Glub-DD / กลับดี ๆ
+# Glub-DD / กลับดี ๆ ( Be Safe )

 A multimodal late-night transit planner in Bangkok that compares routes by cost, travel time, and transportation options.

 ## About

-glub-dd is a personal project created to solve a practical problem: finding affordable and efficient ways to travel after midnight when most public transportation services are limited.
+Glub-DD is a personal project created to solve a practical problem: finding affordable and efficient ways to travel after midnight when most public transportation services are limited.

 The project aims to explore routes that combine different modes of transportation, such as: